Heidsieck & Co: History

-In 1923 Édouard Mignot, founder of the grocery store chain “Les Comptoirs Français” acquires the company, which then becomes "Champagne Heidsieck & Co Monopole SA".
+In 1923 Édouard Mignot, founder of the grocery store chain “Les Comptoirs Français” acquired the company, which then became "Champagne Heidsieck & Co Monopole SA".

-1956 After the Second World War, in 1956 the Champagne Academy in London is founded with "Heidsieck & Co Monopole" as one of the founding members.
+After the Second World War, the Champagne Academy in London was founded in 1956 with "Heidsieck & Co Monopole" as one of the founding members.

-In 1998, the Hiedsieck cuvée called Diamant bleu vintage 1907 was found in the shipwreck of the Swedish freighter Jönköping in the Gulf of Finland, the ship was chartered to deliver spirits, via neutral Sweden, to the Imperial Court of Tsar Nicholas II of Russia.
-The ship was torpedoed in 1916 by a German submarine during World War I and a majority of the bottles survived in the frigid waters.
+In 1998, the Hiedsieck cuvée called Diamant bleu vintage 1907 was found in the shipwreck of the Swedish freighter Jönköping in the Gulf of Finland.
+The ship had been chartered to deliver spirits, via neutral Sweden, to the Imperial Court of Tsar Nicholas II of Russia.
+The ship was torpedoed in 1916 by a German submarine during World War I and the majority of the bottles survived in the frigid waters.
 About 2000 bottles were salvaged from the ship and have been sold at auctions all over the world as a historic novelty.

 In July 2010, a group of Swedish divers found 168 bottles from the 1830s aboard a shipwreck in the Baltic Sea off the coast of Åland.
 The bottles were initially claimed to have been produced between 1782 and 1788.
 They were sent for analysis to France where they were traced to a now-defunct champagne house Juglar.
-In November 2010 it was reported that the wreck included Veuve Clicquot bottles as well.
+In November 2010 it was reported that the wreck also included Veuve Clicquot bottles.
 Veuve Clicquot stated that experts checking branding of the corks "were able to identify with absolute certainty" that three of the bottles were theirs.
 The other bottles examined were attributed to Juglar.

-In January 2011 further info about the Åland bottles was released.
-95 of them were identified as Juglar, 46 as Veuve Clicquot and at least four as Heidsieck.
+In January 2011, further info about the Åland bottles was released: 95 of them were identified as Juglar, 46 as Veuve Clicquot and at least four as Heidsieck.

-On November 17 the provincial government of the Åland Islands announced that most of the bottles were to be auctioned off.
+On 17 November 2011 the provincial government of the Åland Islands announced that most of the bottles were to be auctioned off.
 Two bottles of the Juglar were sold in the first auction, one going for 24,000 euros.
 Six bottles of the Juglar were sold at a second auction in 2012, along with four of the Veuve Clicquot and one of the Heidsieck.
-The profit from the auctions is being used for the improvement of water quality in the Baltic Sea and for research in marine archaeology and naval history.
+The profit from the auctions was used for the improvement of water quality in the Baltic Sea and for research in marine archaeology and naval history.

 Today, Heidsieck is owned by the Vranken-Pommery Monopole Group (located in Reims), which also owns Pommery, Vranken, Château la Gordonne, Domaine Royal de Jarras, and Rozès.
 The champagne has a lot of pinot noir in the standard cuvée which makes it a little bit heavier in its style.